karmacelina/naive_bayes_classifier/README.md

 # Naive Bayes Classifier

-* playing around with sklearn, etc to train a NB classifier for tweet sentiment analysis
+* playing around with nltk to train a NB classifier for tweet sentiment analysis